OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 As the most computationally intensive component, the engine model in ``engine.py`` is the main performance bottleneck during repeated execution.
-As an interpreted language, Python is not the ideal choice for implementating a numerical algorithm, particularly where performance is important.
+As an interpreted language, Python is not the ideal choice for implementing a numerical algorithm, particularly where performance is important.
 Much can be gained by implementing the engine model in a compiled language like C or Fortran.

 One of the most important characteristics of Python is that it was designed to be smoothly integrated with other languages, in particular C (in which Python was written) and related languages (Fortran and C++).
-This is particularly important for a scripting language, where code execution is generally slower, and it is often necessary to use a compiled language like C for implementing computationally intensiv functions.
+This is particularly important for a scripting language, where code execution is generally slower, and it is often necessary to use a compiled language like C for implementing computationally intensive functions.
 On top of this native integration ability, the community has developed some excellent tools, such as `F2PY <http://cens.ioc.ee/projects/f2py2e/>`_ (Fortran to Python) and :term:`SWIG` (Simplified Wrapper and Interface Generator), that simplify the process of building the wrapper for a code.
 As the name implies,